netlify/netlify-lambda/README.md

 By default the webpack configuration uses `babel-loader` to load all js files.
 Any `.babelrc` in the directory `netlify-lambda` is run from will be respected.
 If no `.babelrc` is found, a [few basic settings are used](https://github.com/netlify/netlify-lambda/blob/master/lib/build.js#L11-L15a).

 If you need to use additional webpack modules or loaders, you can specify an additional webpack config with the `-c`/`--config` option when running either `serve` or `build`.
+See this issue for an example of [how to write a webpack override file](https://github.com/netlify/netlify-lambda/issues/64).

 The additional webpack config will be merged into the default config via [webpack-merge's](https://www.npmjs.com/package/webpack-merge) `merge.smart` method.